Bayomsss/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2. this script prints the groups the current user is in
 3. change file ownership
 4. this scripts creates an empty file called hello
+5. this scripts gives execute permission to the file owner